 - On the Enrollment Form screen, identify:

-- The Effective Date (in the Eff Date field).
+- Effective Date (in the Eff Date field).

 - The Effective Date is usually 30 days past the Enrollment Date.

-- Whether the account is Current or Past Due (in the Billing Status field).
+- Billing Status: (Current or Past Due in the Billing Status field).

 - Identify the Bill Date, Bill Amount, and Gap Amount.